 8. Go green

-If global paint brands and colour forecasters are to be believed, green is the prevailing colour for 2020, from neo-mint to dark olive.
+If global paint brands and colour forecasters are to be believed, green kitchens are prevailing, from neo-mint to dark olive.
 ‘We’re seeing green replace the navy blues and dark greys of recent years,’ says Iain O’Mahony of Brookmans by Smallbone.

 Mix up your greens, as shown by this pale Alta green island against a backdrop of Evergreen cabinets.
 The blend of modern mint and classic forest feels fresh yet timeless.